 - Nine Elms Lane and the Vauxhall gyratory are being redesigned to reduce congestion and create a more pedestrian and cycle friendly environment with improved access to the riverside.

 - A new pedestrian and cycle bridge would provide another direct link to Westminster on the opposite side of the Thames.

 - A linear park, Nine Elms Park, will open up through Nine Elms following the line of the river.
 It will provide 11 acres (over four hectares) of new open parkland stretching from Vauxhall to Battersea Power Station.

 - The Santander Cycles network has been expanded across the regeneration area.

 - An innovative redesign of Queens Circus Roundabout in north Battersea separates cyclists from other traffic and provides new pedestrian crossings.

-The adopted Nine Elms on the South Bank Cycling Strategy can be found here.
+Read the adopted Nine Elms on the South Bank Cycling Strategy.